BILL-CHEPTOYEK/MEDICAL-DIAGNOSIS-AI-PROSTATE-CANCER-/README.md

 This project is intended for educational and research purposes only.
 It is essential to consult medical professionals and domain experts for accurate medical diagnoses and decisions.

-Feel free to explore, analyze, and enhance the project to suit your specific requirements or research objectives.
+Feel free to explore, analyze, contribute and enhance the project to suit your specific requirements or research objectives.

 For any questions or inquiries, please contact [CHEPTOYEK BILL] at [@trojan__bill] on X(formerly twitter)